the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-data-curation.md

 Read more information here:

 ### 7. Data transformation
-Data transformation is a practice of examining large datasets to generate new information.
+Data transformation is the practice of examining large datasets to generate new information.
 You can re-analysis the research data and make relationships that may not have been previously discovered.